HipexBV/DeployConfiguration/README.md

 - CloudFlare flush

 ## Configuration
+1. Composer require the `hipex/deploy-configuration` package.
+Only needed when you want to have autocomplete in your `deploy.php` file.
-1. Copy the deploy templates inside the root of your project as `deploy.php`.
+2. Copy the deploy templates inside the root of your project as `deploy.php`.
 You can find the template in [templates/deploy.php](./templates/deploy.php).
-2. Setup your CI server
+3. Setup your CI server
     1. GitLab CI [templates/.gitlab-ci.yml](./templates/.gitlab-ci.yml).
     3. Bitbucket [templates/bitbucket-pipelines.yml](./templates/bitbucket-pipelines.yml).